As a cluster administrator, you can add the MetalLB Operator to your cluster so that when a service of type

 IPv6 is only supported for clusters that use the OVN-Kubernetes network provider.

 MetalLB is primarily useful for on-premise, bare metal installations because these installations do not include a native load-balancer capability.
 In addition to bare metal installations, installations of OKD on some infrastructures might not include a native load-balancer capability.
-For example, the following infrastructures might benefit from adding the MetalLB Operator:
+For example, the following infrastructures can benefit from adding the MetalLB Operator:

 MetalLB Operator and MetalLB are supported with the OpenShift SDN and OVN-Kubernetes network providers.